 - Bug fixing – bugs are reported because of some scenarios which are not tested at all

-- Enhancement – Adding some new features into the existing software
+- Enhancement – Adding some new features to the existing software

 - Upgrade – Upgrading the application to the newer versions of the Software